curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 #### List simulation

-AGEBasic can't manage arrays or lists, but you can simulate them using character separated strings like `aaa:bbb` for example. `aaa` is the member in the position `0`, `bbb` is the one in the position `1` and the separator is `:`.
+AGEBasic can't handle arrays or lists, but you can simulate them using character separated strings like `aaa:bbb` for example. `aaa` is the member in the position `0`, `bbb` is the one in the position `1` and the separator is `:`.

 - `GetMember(string, member #, separator)`: to get a slice of a string.
 Can be used to emulate lists.
 Example to get the first member of a list: `GetMember("AGE:of:Joy", 0, ":") = "AGE"`
 - `CountMembers(string, separator)` to count how many members a list have: `CountMembers("AGE:of:Joy", ":") = 3`